vcuse/elefante/Test Code/Python/README.md

     - `vcupycobot.send_angle_smoothly(mc, 1, 0, 180)`
     - `vcupycobot.send_angle_smoothly(mc, 1, -180, 180, 50)`

-### send_angles_smoothly(cobot : MyCobot, start_angles : list, end_angles : list)
+### send_angles_smoothly(cobot : MyCobot, start_angles : list, end_angles : list, speed : int, delay : float)
 - **Description**: Sends a procession of angles to the cobots in succession from the indicated starting angular positions to the indicated ending angular positions.
 This method produces a more graceful angular movement instead of the quick movements that can be produced by the `pymycobot` modules' `send_angles` function.
     - If the current angle of the cobot does not match the starting angles, the cobot will move to the starting angles.
 - **Parameters**:
     - `cobot : MyCobot` - An instance of a MyCobot object corresponding to a cobot connected via serial port.
     - `start_angles : list` - The expected starting angle of the cobot's joint, the value being between -180 degrees and 180 degrees.
     - `end_angles : list` - The expected ending angle of the cobot's joint, the value being between -180 degrees and 180 degrees.
+    - (Optional) `speed : int` - The speed at which the cobot's joint will move to reach each of the consecutive angles.
+        Default value of 100.
+    - (Optional) `delay : float` - The delay, in seconds, between movement commands.
+Default value of 0.1 (100 ms).
 - **Returns**:
     - `0` if the cobot could reach the end angle successfully
     - `-1` if the cobot could not reach the end angle successfully